 2. Don’t cleanse in the shower.
-This water is hard and coming down onto the skin which is delicate.
+This water is hard and comes down onto the skin which is delicate.
 This will strip the skin of its natural oils preventing the skin to heal.

 5. Do wash your hands before cleansing.
 This is due to the bacteria contact on the hands and if you have open lesions or spots you will allow the bacteria in, this can lead to secondary infection.